RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 # This function only works if the packets are in API M format.
-# Note that this is a trivial example and you will have to load the packets using your preferred method.
+# Note that this is a trivial example, and you will have to load the packets using your preferred method.
 my_packets: List[RedvoxPacketM] = [RedvoxPacketM()]
 s_model = SessionModel.create_from_stream(my_packets)
 ```